 flowerheads strip out base of flowerhead and steam lightly or eat raw Thale Cress

 leaves have a mustard flavour in salads Wild Garlic (Ramsons)

-all parts leaves in salads or cooked as a spinach,
+all parts leaves and flowers in salads or cooked as a spinach,

 use bulbs as for cultivated garlic